olimorris/persisted.nvim/README.md

-  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load follow_cwd = true, -- change session file name to match current working directory if it changes
+  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autosave_when_session_exists = false, -- automatically save session files only when session exists autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load follow_cwd = true, -- change session file name to match current working directory if it changes